k4sh4n1/research/pre-proposal draft notes.md

 * Financial economics
 * Financial mathematics

+## Personal preferences

+Personally, some preferences are kept in mind, not sure if I'm right, I might be wrong:

+* High practical impact
+   * Large target audience
+* Innovative
+* Cross-domain between financial economics and structural & earthquake engineering
+* ...

 ## Research questions

 Algorithmic trading firms are smashing wall street trading records [@natarajan2025jane].
 They are able to do so by forecasting financial market prices.
 They are involved with any market like currencies, commodities, stocks, bonds, cryptocurrencies, and more.